Honolulu Maritime Law Attorney

 Maritime Law Attorney Serving Honolulu, HI

 Admiralty, or maritime law, is the branch of the legal system dealing with maritime, or nautical, litigation and offenses.
-Attorney Dennis W. Potts is your Hawai‘i State maritime lawyer.
+Potts & Potts are your Hawai‘i State maritime lawyers.
 As it deals with the sea, certain international precepts may be taken into consideration when assessing liability and damages concerning vessels from around the world.
 Multiple private and commercial maritime activities are regulated under this branch, including the transportation of both goods and passengers, sea travel, and salvaging.
-Choosing our Honolulu maritime law attorney will help you in these challenges.
+Choosing our Honolulu maritime law attorneys will help you in these challenges.

 Key Features Around Maritime

 - Providing safe working conditions.
 A shipowner is required by law to provide safe and secure working conditions to those on board his or her ship.
 If the sea vessel is not properly maintained and this lack of maintenance results in the injury or loss of a ship’s employee, the owner may be responsible for compensating the resulting damages.

 - Accounting for seaman health.
 In addition to providing a safe work environment, a shipowner must care for a seaman who has fallen in the course of his or her duties.
 At sea, this refers to administering treatment up to the point when the worker can conduct his or her duties in full again.
 Once that has been reached, it is the employee’s responsibility to maintain his or her own wellness; however, failure on the part of the owner to provide the initial care constitutes negligence.

 Property lost at sea and subsequently recovered by another entity is considered “salvaged.”
 There are a variety of laws regarding the salvage of possessions from the ocean, and most fall into one of two categories.